Leviathan321/opensbt-core/README.md

 </div>

-OpenSBT provides a modular and extandable code base for the application of search-based testing approaches on AD/ADAS systems.
+OpenSBT provides a modular and extandable code base for the application of search-based testing approaches for the safety assessment of AD/ADAS systems.

 ## Preliminaries